bencvt/LibShapeDraw/README-contributing.md

     `minecraft.jar` should be vanilla with either ModLoader or Forge patched in.
 3. Create `lib/minecraft-deobf.jar` using MCP.
 Details in the next section.
 4. Change directory to `projects/all`.
-5. Run Maven.
+5. Run Maven by typing `mvn` (no goal arguments needed).
 The output jars are located in `projects/*/target/`.
+Javadocs are located in `projects/main/target/site/apidocs`.

 If you prefer to use an IDE, here's one recommended method: